BBVA/openstack-k8s/README.md

 The order needed to deploy the platform should be:

-1. Load de config loader in order to get all the environment and configuration params to the Etcd service
+1. Load the config loader in order to get all the environment and configuration params to the Etcd service
-   - Configure the [config-loader](https://github.com/BBVA/openstack-k8s/tree/master/config-loader/data/bootstrap/general) renaming the file (without -sample) and configuring the password variables for all the services.
+   - Configure the [config-loader](https://github.com/BBVA/openstack-k8s/tree/master/config-loader/data/bootstrap/general) renaming the file (without -sample)
+   - Configuring the password variables for all the services in the same file to adapt to your environment.

+   In the following ETCD section you can get more information about the Etcd scheme.

-2. Deploy each service in the next sequence:
+2. Deploy each service in the following sequence:
    - Mysql using the pxc-cluster
    - Rabbitmq cluster
    - Keystone (Must be the first openstack service to establish all the endpoint tables)